The WAHFH ReStore is now open Wednesdays to Saturdays, 10:00-4:00.

 The Building Foundations program provides needed items for those families and individuals who are living at or below 175% of Federal Poverty Guidelines.
-They may apply through the Kennebec Valley Community Action Program (KVCAP) and can receive up to $200 (subject to change) worth of needed items.
+They may apply through the Kennebec Valley Community Action Program (KVCAP) or the Salvation Army and can receive up to $200 (subject to change) worth of needed items.
 Building Foundations is a collaborative venture by Waterville Area Habitat for Humanity, Kennebec Valley Community Action Program and the Greater Waterville Poverty Action Coalition.
-Call (207) 859-1630 to apply.
+Call KVCAP at (207) 859-1630 to apply.

 How can I apply for a Building Foundations voucher?

 Contact KVCAP at 859-1630 to determine if you are eligible for the program.

 If approved for a voucher, the participant provides a list of neededitems.
 The list should only include essential, neededitems, NOT wanteditems.
 For example, decorative items are not permitted.